 Saturday, September 5, 2020

 On a dark Christmas Eve long ago, a little boy knocked on a cottage door in the snowy woods.
-Looking out the window, Marie, the woodcutter’s younger daughter thought that the boy had lost his way.
-She wondered if someone was looking for him.
-Since he was so young, his family must have been worried about his whereabouts.
-Fourcès was a small village in France, and someone must surely be able to help him find his way home.
+Looking out the window, Marie thought the boy had lost his way.
+Since he was so young, a family member must surely be searching for him.
+Fourcès was a small village in France, and someone must be able to help him find his way home.

-“Can I please come inside?” cried the little child freezing in the cold.
-He peered through the ice-and-snow-covered kitchen window of the home of the poor woodcutter.
+“Can I please come inside?” cried the little child freezing in the sharp cold.
+He peered through the frosted kitchen window of the home of the poor woodcutter.

 “Come sit by the fire,” said Valentine, the woodcutter’s only son, as he opened the cottage door.
 The flames crackled in the night.
 “It’s Christmas Eve, and you can’t be alone!”

 Then, the wife of the woodcutter warmed the last of their supper stew for the boy.
-It only had vegetables in it, and the boy could have probably used some meat, but it was the only meal that the family had to share.
+The scent of thyme and rosemary filled the home.
+It only had vegetables in it, and the boy could have probably used some meat, but it was the only food that the family had to share.
 The mother also gave him a warm cup of tea.

 Ten-year-old Marie knew that her parents did the best they could to provide for her and her brother.
 She was always happy when there was extra money for sweets and cakes.
 At age 12, Valentine was growing up so fast.
 He grew taller every day.